 You’re right, undetectable is a word that we use to describe when someone on HIV medications has a very low viral load.
 If someone is HIV positive they can manage … Read Full Answer

 Syphilis treatment from a health care provider is one needle of antibiotic in each bum cheek during the same visit.
-Some people say it’s not that bad, others report that it hurts.
+Some people say it hurts, others report it’s not that bad.
 The best strategy to minimize pain is to relax … Read Full Answer

 Unfortunately there is no vaccine for preventing the Hepatitis C virus (HCV) which can lead to damage of the liver and other serious complications.
 The good news is that there is treatment for Hepatitis C … Read Full Answer